 The Control of Major Accident Hazards (COMAH) Regulations aim to prevent and limit the consequences of major accidents.
 The regulations apply if you have a qualifying quantity of dangerous substances on your site.

 A major accident could involve an uncontrolled release, fire or explosion which can cause serious damage or harm to human health and the environment.

-This guide describes the types of business and the dangerous substances that the COMAH Regulations apply to.
-It explains the responsibilities of regulated sites, including assessing risks and notifying the Health and Safety Executive for Northern Ireland (HSENI), and how to deal with incidents.
+It also explains COMAH regulated site responsibilities, including assessing risks, notifying the Health and Safety Executive for Northern Ireland (HSENI), and how to deal with incidents.